angeluriot/Papermap/doc/contribute/papers.md

 ## Indirect result

-Whether the conclusion of the paper about the map's question is based on indirect evidence or not.
+Whether the conclusion of the paper about the map question is based on indirect evidence or not.

 <table>
 	<tbody>